 Visual Appeal – 2.5/5

 Despite claims, color intensity is really lacking.
-Output is nowhere near the representative outside color the pencils advertise.
+The color output is nowhere near the representative outside the color the pencils advertise.
 Shading is difficult with these and blending can be a challenge as well.
 Couple this with the fact that you can only get up to a 24 pack set, it can really limit your freedom in regards to color selection.
 That being said, color does go down pretty consistently and the pencils do respond pretty well to alternating pressures.

 Usability and durability – 3.5/5